 Trump Denied Midcase Appeal In Md., DC Emoluments Suit

-Law360 (November 2, 2018, 6:41 PM EDT) -- A federal judge on Friday denied President Donald Trump’s bid for a midcase appeal in a suit brought by Maryland and the District of Columbia alleging that potential payments to the president connected to the Trump International Hotel violate the Constitution’s emoluments clauses, saying there were no legal questions to resolve.
+By Daniel Wilson (November 2, 2018, 6:41 PM EDT) -- A federal judge on Friday denied President Donald Trump's bid for a midcase appeal in a suit brought by Maryland and the District of Columbia alleging that potential payments to the president connected to the Trump International Hotel violate the Constitution's emoluments clauses, saying there were no legal questions to resolve.